-Designing Effective Sponsorship Packages for Events and Conferences
+Designing Effective Sponsorship Packages for Events and Conferences | How Do I Create a Sponsorship Plan?

 This week, I polled my LinkedIn community about sponsorships.
 Specifically, what keeps sponsors coming back for more, when it comes to their support of events?